 Shore A Hardness Selection

 Shore A hardness determines how flexible and tear-resistant the cured mold is.
+The mold making process generally rewards choosing the softest hardness that still gives you an acceptable mold life for your production volume.

 | Shore A | Character | Best For |